carl-fg/App-To-Do-List/README.md

 Once the terminal is open you just have to write the following command: npm start

+You need Node JS to install on your computer: https://nodejs.org/en

 ### `Reminder`

 It is important to remember that to execute this command you must open the folder corresponding to this project.